MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 ## Working process

-- A custom driver is used to create a Virtual Device (VD), specific to access a particular file.
+- The custom driver above must used to create a Virtual Device (VD), specific to access a particular file.

   ### What?
 A Virtual Device for EACH file that I want to access?

   I am afraid that it is the way it will work ... at least for now.

   I am aware that creating a VD for each file is cumbersome.
 However, so far, it is the only way I have found to implement this solution.
 The problem that caused this is the fact that I could not find a way of referencing a file name as a variable, since a file reference is implemented as variable itself.